Paperspace/Docs/data/data-overview/private-datasets-repository/storage-providers.md

 # Storage Providers

 Storage providers are a way to connect various storage resources to Gradient.
 Once connected this storage can be used to store and access data for use in Gradient, such as models and datasets.
-Gradient uses storage providers with Gradient Datasets to ensure that your data is verified and immutable.
+Gradient uses storage providers with Gradient [**Versioned Datasets**](https://docs.paperspace.com/gradient/data/data-overview/private-datasets-repository) to ensure that your data is verified and immutable.
 Gradient will create a folder with the same name as your Paperspace team ID within the storage provider.
 Gradient storage providers do not provide general S3 capabilities through the storage provider interface.
 However if you define additional storage providers, you can use the tools compatible with your storage provider to interact with the data stored by Gradient.

 ## Gradient Managed Storage Provider

 Your Gradient account automatically comes with a storage provider named **Gradient Managed**.
 This storage provider can be used without additional configuration, for storing data in Gradient's hosted s3 compatible object storage.

-**Gradient Managed** storage has a default storage quota, based on your Gradient subscription level, which can be used for no additional charges.
-After the default subscription quota is consumed you may need to upgrade your subscription plan to one of the paid plans to have access to more.
-See your Gradient Subscription plan details for more info.
+**Gradient Managed** storage has a default persistent storage quota, based on your Gradient subscription level, which can be used for no additional charges.
+After the default quota is consumed you may need to upgrade your subscription plan to have access to more.
+See your [**Gradient Subscription plan**](https://gradient.paperspace.com/pricing) details for more info.

 ## Setting up additional Storage Providers